Police Chief's Advisory Board (CAB)

 To carry out its purpose, the board will address overcoming problems associated with police-community relations, the improvement of the Woodland Police Department’s operations, and public safety issues in order to further enhance the quality of life in our community.
 The CAB will act as a sounding board for the Chief regarding community needs and concerns, keep the Chief apprised of the community’s need for police services, and assist in educating the community at large about the function and role of the Woodland Police Department.

-Although the Chief's Advisory Board is expected to be proactive, it will not have power or authority to investigate, review or otherwise participate in matters involving specific police personnel or specific police-related incidents.
+Although the CAB is expected to be proactive, it will not have power or authority to investigate, review or otherwise participate in matters involving specific police personnel or specific police-related incidents.
 It will not receive or review complaints initiated against personnel of the Woodland Police Department, nor play any role in civil or criminal litigation.
-The Chief's Advisory Board acts solely in an advisory capacity and will be driven by the creativity and vision of its members; it is intended to be an expression of the City of Woodland community’s viewpoints.
+The CAB acts solely in an advisory capacity and will be driven by the creativity and vision of its members; it is intended to be an expression of the Woodland community’s viewpoints.

-The Chief's Advisory Board will meet quarterly on Monday evenings from 6:00 pm – 8:00 pm at the Woodland Police Department.
-The meetings will occur in February, May, August and November.
+The CAB meets on the first Wednesday of every month at the Woodland Police Department at 6 P.M.
 It is expected that each board member will contribute and provide input on the topics the board and Chief of Police deem appropriate and timely.

 Composition of the CAB

 The board consists of 10-15 key stakeholders, comprised of a diverse cross-section of active community members throughout the City of Woodland.
 These members will represent a range of interests and experience, including business owners, education, non-profits, public relations, faith community, youth representation, and more.